clawpack/doc/doc/googleearth_plotting.rst

 ---------------------

 The following attributes apply to an individual figure created for visualization in Google Earth.
 The first three attributes are **required**.
-The rest are optional.
+The remaining attributes are optional.

 .. code-block:: python